Omar-p/learning-notes/aws/aws.md

 - lifecycle of an AMI:
   - ![lifecycle](images/ec2/ec2-ami-lifecycle.png)
     - 3- create image: when u create an AMI for any EBS volume which attached to that ec2 instance we have ebs snapshot created for those volumes.
-    - snapshots are refrenced inside the AMI using block device maping
+    - snapshots are refrenced inside the AMI using block device mapping
       - link snapshot id with and a device id linked to the ec2 instance.
 - exam power up:
   - ![exam-power-up](images/ec2/ec2-ami-exam-tips.png)